 Believing that freedom is essential to Christian growth and maturity, the University limits its rules and regulations to policies and practices considered essential to the community’s well-being.
-The following are speciﬁc violations of University policy and will result in student conduct proceedings:
+The following are speciﬁc violations of University policy and will result in disciplinary proceedings:

 - All forms of dishonesty, including cheating, plagiarism, furnishing false information to the University, and altering documents with the intent to defraud.

-- The use, sale, distribution and/or the possession of cannabis and other illegal drugs.
+- The use, sale, distribution and/or the possession of marijuana and other illegal drugs.

-- Unauthorized use of tobacco and nicotine products.
+- Unauthorized use of tobacco products.
 The campus is smoke free.

 - The use or possession of alcoholic beverages on campus or in areas adjacent to the campus.